pyroxill/Jagged-Array/README.md

 - Forenames (Anna, Jones, Ian)
 - Surnames (Smith, Johnson, Brown)

-\nIt then accesses elements from each row to form and display their full names.
+It then accesses elements from each row to form and display their full names.